 Before the hiring manager or the search administrator can proceed with the creation of the draft offer letter, it must be determined that the applicant of choice meets ALL of the required minimum qualifications for the position.

 The hiring manager or the search administrator will create the draft offer letter and upload it to the Online Position Description and Recruiting System per the instructions in the User Guide for the Online PD and Recruiting System.
 Sample classified offer letters are available on the Office of Human Resources website to assist with the creation of offer letters.
 These sample letters are accessible at the OHR Employment Services, Recruitment and Selection Resources page.

 Sending a Written Offer of Employment to an Applicant

 Once an offer letter is approved by the Business Center Human Resources Office, the hiring manager must sign the offer letter and send it to the applicant.
 In some cases, it may be reasonable to request that the offer letter be returned by a specific date.

 If a position requires a background check, DMV check, or other licenses/certifications, the offer of employment will be contingent upon completion of the checks and verifications of the licenses/certifications.
 The employee CANNOT begin working in the position until these checks and verifications are completed with satisfactory results.

 The process of obtaining work authorization varies in terms of time and complexity, depending upon the type of visa status for which the individual applicant is qualified.
-Once a candidate has accepted an offer, the office of International Scholar and Faculty Services (ISFS) is available to work with departments/Schools/Colleges to secure US work authorization.
-All offers to non-resident aliens should state that the offer is contingent upon the ability to secure US work authorization.
+Once a candidate has accepted an offer, the Office of International Services (OIS) is available to work with departments/Schools/Colleges to secure US work authorization.
+All offer letters should state that the offer is contingent upon the ability to secure US work authorization.
 This paragraph is included in all offer letter templates.